Can dogs eat sweet potato?

 Safe portion size

-A few tablespoons mashed with normal food, or small cubes as a treat.
+A few tablespoons mashed with normal food, or small cubes as a treat — or treat them to gourmet dog treats from Bonne et Filou (US).

 Common questions

-How much sweet potato can my dog eat?
+How much sweet potato can I give my dog?